 Artistic Director - Upper School Director

-Since his arrival as director of the Academy in 2003, John Grensback has had a profound influence on the students of the academy, specifically with his high standard of excellence, his working relationship with teachers and his dedication to every student.
+Since his arrival as director of the Academy in 2003, John Grensback has had a profound influence on the students of the academy, specifically with his high standard of excellence, his working relationship with teachers, and his dedication to every student.
+He has trained students who are now professional dancers with American Ballet Theater, San Francisco Ballet, Orlando Ballet, Oklahoma City Ballet, and more.

 John Grensback began dance training at the age of 7 with his foster father, Eldon Parish, in Chicago.
 At the age of 15 years, Mr. Grensback attended The School of American Ballet in New York City.
 Upon graduation from SAB, Mr. Grensback joined the New York City Ballet and danced with the company for two seasons.
 He then joined the Joffrey Ballet where he danced until 1982.
 In 1982 he was invited to join the Houston Ballet where he became a principal dancer and danced under the direction of Ben Stevenson.